lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 # Guide to Overclocked LSDj by Infu

+Chapters as they are naturally ordered:
+1-History and the Benefits of Overclocking Nowadays 2-How to Create an Overclocked LSDj
+  --Choosing Your Version
+3-ROM Amplitude Modulation Synthesis and Groove/Tempo/BPM relation (commands) --Other commands
+4-CPU usage

 ## History and the Benefits of Overclocking Nowadays

 Software overclocking of LSDj was first explored by Pain Perdu in 2017 using version 5.3.5. https://web.archive.org/web/20200601005830/https://chiptuneswin.com/blog/pauls-tech-talk-lsdj-5-3-5_4x-part-2-sandpaper-vs-eardrums/